RizaqMuchtar/Note-App-Android/README.md

 # Notes App

 A simple Android application to manage notes.
 This application allows users to view, add, and update notes efficiently.
+A simple Android application to manage notes.
+This application allows users to view, add, and update notes efficiently.

 ---